-In accordance with Article 28 of the Constitution of the Republic of Kazakhstan, a citizen of the Republic of Kazakhstan is guaranteed a minimum wage and pension, social security by age, in case of illness, disability, loss of breadwinner and other legal grounds.
+In accordance with Article 28 of the Constitution of the Republic of Kazakhstan, a citizen of the Republic of Kazakhstan is guaranteed a minimum wage and pension, social security by age, in case of illness, disability, loss of a breadwinner, and other legal grounds.

-Currently, Kazakhstan has a multi-level pension system, consisting of a basic, mandatory, and voluntary level.
+Currently, Kazakhstan has a multi-level pension system, consisting of basic, mandatory, and voluntary levels.

-The first level (basic) – the state basic pension payment (the republican budget)
+The first level (basic) – is the state basic pension payment (the republican budget)

-The recipients of the state basic pension benefit is more than 2 million people.
+The recipients of the state basic pension benefit are more than 2.249 million people.